ibnnajjaar/chatapp/README.md

 ## Where is Code?
 Classes required to encrypt, decrypt data, to generate keys and share keys are located in the `app/Actions` directory.
-List of other places where some other project related logic can be found:
+List of other places where some other project related logic can be found:e
 1. `app/Http/Controllers/KeyExchangeController.php`
 1. `app/Http/Controllers/MessageController.php`
 1. `app/Models/Message.php`